 From Earth Orbit is an electronic music blog organized around my work as a DJ, label owner, publicist, designer, collector, and historian.
 I’m your host, widely known as DJ Basilisk or Synaptic FX, but you can call me Alexander.
 I’ve been actively DJing and blogging about underground electronic music since the early 2000s, initially with a strong focus on the psychedelic trance scene, and later with broader interests in techno, house, electro, IDM, downtempo, and anything else that catches my ear.
 In the late 2000s I became known for operating Ektoplazm, a free music distribution portal and label group active until 2012, and mostly in hibernation since then.
 This particular site launched in 2019 with material drawn from my extensive personal archives but I will be updating it with fresh content moving forward.
 With this blog I aim to share my love of underground electronic music through finely-crafted mixes, record charts, and articles, while also showcasing some of my own creative projects related to electronic music culture.

 I began DJing as Basilisk in the year 2001, mostly to bring old school Goa trance back to the dance floors of Canada.
 Over time this project evolved into showcasing a wider range of psychedelic trance sounds before taking a more nostalgic turn.
 Nowadays I mostly use this name for DJing anything old and obscure, especially in the psytrance realm, but no longer exclusively limited by the boundaries of the genre.
 I have very consciously defied the rules of the game with this project and fully intend to express my love for archaic sounds under this name with no concern for passing fads in the music industry.
-You’ll see some evidence of this on my Facebook page, where I regularly discuss old and obscure music with a good crowd of people.
+You’ll see some evidence of this on my Facebook page, where I regularly discuss old and obscure music with a lively crowd of people.

 Origin of the Name